dustinpfister/blog_posts/_posts/threejs-object3d.md

 layout: post
 categories: three.js
 id: 180
-updated: 2022-04-04 12:05:19
+updated: 2022-05-18 08:12:54
-version: 1.46
+version: 1.47
 ---

-The [Object3D](https://threejs.org/docs/index.html#api/core/Object3D) base class in [three.js](https://threejs.org/) is one of the most important classes to be aware of when making some kind of project involving three.js.
-It is in use in many objects in three.js including things like cameras, lights, and the the Mesh Objects that are placed in a Scene on top of the scene object itself also.
+The [Object3D](https://threejs.org/docs/index.html#api/core/Object3D) base class in [three.js](https://threejs.org/) is one of the most important classes to be aware of when making some kind of project.
+It is in use in many objects throughout the core of the library including things like cameras, lights, groups, mesh objects that are placed in a scene object on top of the scene object itself even.
+So then to learn a thing or two about object3d is also to learn a thing about all of those kinds of objects that I have mentioned and more.

 The Object3d class adds a whole bunch of common properties, and methods for any kind of object in a project that needs to have a position, and orientation in a scene.
 Properties of the Object3d class can be used to set the position, and rotation of an object along with many other common things that are shared across all such objects in a scene.
 Once you know a thing or two about the Object3D class the same methods and properties can be applied to any and all objects that inherent from this Object3D base class.